tvsnarayana/tech-interview-handbook/behavioural.md

 - How do you deal with a failed deadline?
 - Use [STAR](https://www.wikiwand.com/en/Situation,_Task,_Action,_Result) format.
 - Why do you want to work for Amazon?
-- Talked about a situation where you had a conflict with my teammate.
+- Talked about a situation where you had a conflict with a teammate.
 - In my professional experience have you worked on something without getting approval from your manager?
 - Tell me a situation where you would have done something differently from what you actually did.